DebugBear/debugbear-rum-proxy-gcf/README.md

 RUM_SNIPPET_ID=abcd RUM_TOKEN=efgh npm run deploy
 ```

+## What to do after deployment

+After deploying the `debugbearrumproxy` cloud function you can open it in your Google Cloud Console.
+Here you'll find the function URL.

+To proceed with your RUM integration, you can either use the URL directly or load the RUM script from your own domain using a load balancer.

+To complete the setup you need to:

+1. Open the RUM proxy settings in your DebugBear account and set the "Data Endpoint" to the proxy URL
+2. Embed the script on your website, for example using `<script async src={{PROXY_URL}}></script>`

 ## Service account and other cloud function options

 This cloud function requires no access to any internal resources on your cloud environment.
 We recommend deploying it with a restricted service account.